alopatenko/LLMEvaluation/README.md

 - [OpenAI Evals]( https://github.com/openai/evals)
 - [github: LLM Comparator from PAIR Google](https://github.com/PAIR-code/llm-comparator), a side by side evaluation tool, [LLM Comparator: A tool for human-driven LLM evaluation](https://medium.com/people-ai-research/llm-comparator-a-tool-for-human-driven-llm-evaluation-81292c17f521)
 - [OpenEvals from LangChain](https://github.com/langchain-ai/openevals) [indtroductory blog post from langchain](https://blog.langchain.dev/evaluating-llms-with-openevals/)
+- YourBench: A Dynamic Benchmark Generation Framework, [github](https://github.com/huggingface/yourbench/tree/main) "YourBench is an open-source framework for generating domain-specific benchmarks in a zero-shot manner.
+It aims to keep your large language models on their toes—even as new data sources, domains, and knowledge demands evolve."
 - [Score from Nvidia, a link to the github is inside the article, the code should be available soon](https://arxiv.org/abs/2503.00137v1)
 - [AutoGenBench -- A Tool for Measuring and Evaluating AutoGen Agents from Microsoft](https://microsoft.github.io/autogen/0.2/blog/2024/01/25/AutoGenBench/) see an example how it's used in the evaluation of [Magentic-One: A Generalist Multi-Agent System for Solving Complex Tasks
 ](https://arxiv.org/abs/2411.04468v1)